fbpx

 TOTAL SOLAR ECLIPSE

-The 2023 annular eclipse is truly exciting, but on April 8th, 2024, we will experience the real deal.
-The people of Fort Worth will witness in full a total solar eclipse!
-This means that we are in the path of totality.
+In April, Fort Worth will be in the path of totality.
 Totality is the point of the eclipse where the Moon fully covers the Sun.
 When this happens, not only will we see an ominous black shadow in the sky where our Sun used to reside, but also something truly rare to the human eye: the Sun’s corona, the outer atmosphere of our star.
 Be sure to savor this moment to the fullest because our totality will only last for about two and a half minutes before the blazing Texas Sun makes its reappearance.

 A solar eclipse occurs when the Moon crosses directly between the Earth and the Sun, blocking some or all of the Sun’s light.
 Although you may not have seen many solar eclipses in the past, they are anything but rare.
 Solar eclipses happen on Earth two to five times a year, and total solar eclipses happen on average every 18 months.
 So, if total solar eclipses are not so rare, why has Fort Worth not seen one since July 29th, 1878?
 This is because total solar eclipses only recur in one given place within the span of 360 to 410 years.
 Fort Worth just happens to be in the intersecting paths of its previous and next total solar eclipses!